-Coronary heart disease (CHD), also known as ‘ischemic heart disease’, is the most common form of heart disease.
-There are two major clinical forms - heart attack (often known as ‘acute myocardial infarction’ or AMI) and angina.
+Coronary heart disease (CHD), also known as ‘ischaemic heart disease’, is the most common form of heart disease.

 Coronary heart disease is the term that describes what happens when your heart’s blood supply is blocked or interrupted by a build-up of fatty substances in the coronary arteries.